janScheible/knorxx/README.md

 ## Introduction

 The Knorxx Framework allows to write a HTML/CSS/JavaScript frontend in pure Java.
 The driving force behind creating the Knorxx Framework was the lack of maintainability of HTML/CSS/JavaScript based frontends.
-The identifier in all notations and between server and frontend code must be synchronized.
-This makes changes very hard and it's very difficult to figure out which parts of the application are depending on each other.
+The identifiers in all notations and between server and frontend code must be synchronized.
+This makes changes very hard and it's very difficult to figure out which parts of the application depend on each other.
 By using a pure Java codebase and constants to tie all parts together maintainability and analyzability are greatly improved.

 The framework has the following features:
   - Despite using Java changes are immediately visible after browser reload